Local weak limit of dynamical inhomogeneous random graphs: Application to the Contact Process

 We briefly describe an application of the theory of local convergence for dynamical graphs developed in this paper.
 In a recent work \cite{Jacob-Linker-Morters22}, the authors consider the contact process on a dynamical inhomogeneous random graph.
 Their graph model fits our settings when we take the mark space to be $S=[0,1]$, $x_i^{(n)}=i/n$, with connection kernel to be either of the following kernels: \begin{itemize} \item the \emph{factor kernel} $\kappa(x,y)= a x^{-\gamma} y^{-\gamma}$, \item the \emph{preferential attachment kernel} $\kappa(x,y)=a (x \wedge y)^{-\gamma} (x \vee y)^{\gamma-1}$, \item the \emph{strong kernel} $\kappa(x,y)=a (x \wedge y)^{-\gamma}$, \item the \emph{weak kernel} $\kappa(x,y)=a (x \vee y)^{-\gamma-1}$, \end{itemize} and updating kernel

 where $a>0$, $b>0$, $\gamma\in (0,1)$ and $\eta\in \R$ are various parameters of the model.
-Applying \Cref{thm:main-result-0}, we directly obtain that their randomly rooted graphs converge locally in probability to the corresponding $GSMPGW(\kappa,\beta)$.
+Applying Theorem \ref{thm:main-result-0}, we directly obtain that their randomly rooted graphs converge locally in probability to the corresponding $GSMPGW(\kappa,\beta)$.

 Still in~\cite{Jacob-Linker-Morters22}, on top of this graph dynamics, the authors consider the contact process, which is a popular model of spread of an infection in a population, defined as a continuous-time Markov chain, where every infected vertex infects each of its neighbours with rate $\lambda$ and becomes healthy with rate $1$.
-It is easily seen that on finite graphs, the infection will become extinct in finite time, however they could obtain the following \textbf{metastability} result, in some regime of the parameters $\gamma$ and $\eta$, that we can simply call \emph{slow extinction regime}: writing $I_n(t)$ for the expected number of infected vertices at time $t$ in the contact process run on the dynamical graph with initially all vertex infected, there exists some $\eps>0$ such that: \begin{enumerate} \item For every sequence $t_n$ going to infinity slower than $e^{\eps n}$, we have
+It is easily seen that on finite graphs, the infection will become extinct in finite time.
+However, they are interested in the size of the extinction time of the infection, and they showed that there is a transition phase (in the parameters $\gamma$ and $\eta$) between \textit{fast extinction} and \textit{slow extinction}.
+We say that fast extinction occurs if, for some sufficiently small infection rate $\lambda>0$, the expected extinction time is bounded by a power of the network size.
+We say that there is slow extinction if, for every infection rate $\lambda>0$, the mean extinction time is exponential in the number of vertices.
+In the slow extinction regime, they could obtain the following \textbf{metastability result}: writing $I_n(t)$ for the expected density of infected vertices at time $t$ in the contact process run on the dynamical graphs with initially all $n$ vertices infected, there exists some $\varepsilon>0$ such that: \begin{enumerate} \item For every sequence $(t_n)$ going to infinity slower than $e^{\varepsilon n}$, we have

 \item For every sequences $(s_n)$ and $(t_n)$ both going to infinity slower than $e^{\eps n}$, we have